-Credit terms are vital; these should be set based upon how quickly you need to pay your suppliers.
+Credit terms are vital; these should be set based on how quickly you need to pay your suppliers.
 After establishing these terms, you can then turn your attention to the stages involved in chasing payments.

 - Establish the importance of prompt payment of invoices by politely reminding customers of the payment schedule when the order is fulfilled